12 Laws of the Emotions

 We tend to think of our emotions as having laws unto themselves, but one psychological researcher has suggested that our emotions do follow certain general rules.

-This post begins a new series on the psychology of emotions with Professor Nico Frijda's twelve laws of the emotions (Fridja, 2006).
-As for most laws there are exceptions, but these have been synthesised from years of psychological research and hold true much of the time.
+Professor Nico Frijda puts forward twelve laws of the emotions (Fridja, 2006).
+As with most laws there are exceptions, but these have been synthesised from years of psychological research and hold true much of the time.

 1. The Law of Situational Meaning